numver8638/BuildScript/README.md

 =============================
 Script-like build engine for my own hobby projects.

+__Because all of codes are rewritten, codes on this branch is not updated, leaved for archive purpose.
+Please do not commit/push request on this branch.__

 > Notice: Because I'm not native English speaker, there may be many typos and incorrect statements.

 ## How to build